GrinderSchool.com review

 GrinderSchool poker school features – forum

-The bulk of the GrinderSchool forum is closed to outsiders to avoid the usual spam that these kinds of forums usually tend to accumulate.
-This means that almost all the content on the GrinderSchool low stakes poker school forum has poker relevance.
-You can actually think of it as a poker article database.
-Once you learn how to navigate it you will literally be able to spend days soaking up poker knowledge.
+The bulk of the Grinderschool forum is closed to outsiders to avoid the usual spam that these kind of forums tend to accumulate.
+This means that almost all of the content in the Grinderschool forum has poker relevance.
+Think of it as a poker article database!
+Once you learn how to navigate it you will literally spend days soaking up the poker knowledge.

 GrinderSchool poker school features – store